igniparra/toro-pizza/README.md

 ### 3. Set Up the Database
 Create a new database and update `.env` with the database information.

+If using the provided MySQL backup, rename .env.example to .env

 Run migrations and seed the database:
 - php artisan migrate --seed